Michal2SAB/DISCORD-NASA-BOT/README.md

 # A NASA Command Bot for Discord, written in python.

-A discord bot for pulling useful and fun info about NASA, space, mars and all the good stuff.
+A discord bot for anything space, planets etc related, using some of NASA open apis and more.

 # FEATURES SO FAR